Rishit212/Python-Odd-Even-Number-Printer/README.md

 # Python-Odd-Even-Number-Printer
-Prints odd and even numbers in ascending order until it reaches a given break point
+It takes a number and print all odd and even numbers in ascending order upto that number.